 But that’s okay, because even though the Zenit is the most stubborn and bare-bones SLR I’ve ever used, it’s a wildly fun machine and an absolute joy to shoot.

-The history of Zenit, and that of Soviet camera manufacturing en masse, goes back to 1952 when Krasnogorsk Mechanical Works (KM3) started production in the Moscow suburb of Krasnogorsk.
-So important was this camera’s manufacture to the region that the town included a prism and light rays in its coat of arms.
-Their first camera was a Zorki rangefinder that did its best to copy the Leica II.
+The history of the Zenit, and that of Soviet camera manufacturing en masse, goes back to 1942 when Krasnogorsk Mechanical Works (KMZ) started production of cameras in the Moscow suburb of Krasnogorsk.
+So important was this camera manufacturer to the region that the town included a prism and light rays in its coat of arms.
+Their first popular camera was a Zorki rangefinder that did its best to copy the Leica II.
 Quickly they got into the SLR game making a number of cameras under the names Zorki and Zenit.

 The first 15 years of production was hard going for the company.
 Production was far from streamlined, exports were low, and domestic sales numbers dismal.
 This was a luxury item in a society where luxury items were not affordable for most folk in the years following the “Great Patriotic War.”